YaoHaoLiang/Project-Euler/README.md

 # Project-Euler
-Some code on Project Euler
+Some solutions on Project Euler